Okay, take a deep breath. I know that headline sounds really scary. But trust me. Learning how to clean out your closet just got easier than ever!

 If you’re like most people I know, you have more clothes than you wear and a lot of clothes you don’t even like.
-I have so many clothes, I don’t come across half of them until I actually go through everything like I did when I moved a couple months ago (sorry took me forever to finish this post due to uh..
-LIFE).
-The quantity isn’t even the main issue (it’s still an issue!) but more the practice of not being mindful with my wardrobe.
+I have so many clothes, I don’t come across half of them until I actually go through everything before a move.
+The quantity isn’t even the main issue.
+It’s the practice of not being mindful with my wardrobe.

 Take every piece of clothing you own and make a big pile on your bed.
 Yes, this means every single item of clothing, including shoes, coats, socks, underwear, etc. You can bring jewelry into the mix as well if you’re up for it!

 Go through each item in the pile and sort into 4 different piles until you have nothing left on the bed.
 The piles are:

 LOVE – clothing you wear often and fits you well

 MAYBE – keep just because but don’t necessarily know why or wear often

 DONATE – Courtney Carver describes this pile perfectly as, “These clothes don’t fit my body or my life.”